apache/nuttx/README.txt

     Removes derived object files, archives, executables, and temporary files, but retains the configuration and context files and directories.

+  check_format

+    Will run nxstyle to check compliance with the NuttX coding standard on the files the have been changed relative to master.
+This feature is only available if 1) git is installed and 2) the changed files are located in the local git repository and have been committed.
+The benefit of this flow is that commits that only effect formatting changes do not over shadow code changes.
+As of this writting this is a Unix only feature.

   distclean

     Does 'clean' then also removes all configuration and context files.